 LASIK vs. Lens Replacement Cost

-One difference between laser eye surgery and lens replacement is cost.
+One difference between laser eye surgery, or LASIK, vs lens replacement, is cost.
 LASIK surgery can range from $2200 to $3200 per eye.
-With an RLE procedure, the cost can be more depending on the type of implant lens that is chosen and factoring in the cost for an anesthesiologist and the facility fee for the outpatient surgery center where the procedure will be performed.
+The cost of an RLE procedure, is often higher than LASIK, depending on the type of implant lens that is chosen.
+The average RLE eye surgery cost for one standard implant is about $3,800, though implants for astigmatism or farsightedness may cost more.
+The cost of RLE eye surgery also depends on the anesthesiologist and the facility fee for the outpatient surgery center where the procedure will be performed.
+To find out how much does RLE surgery cost, it would be beneficial to contact your specific eye surgeon, and check with your primary and secondary insurance companies.

 Laser Eye Surgery vs. Lens Replacement

-Talk to your doctor about whether laser eye surgery or lens replacement is most appropriate for you.
-Your doctor will look at your eyes, vision, goals, and lifestyle to make the best decision for you.
+Contact the Kraff Eye Institute for an eye exam and consultation, and find out whether laser eye surgery or lens replacement is appropriate for you.
+To choose between refractive surgery vs LASIK, your doctor will look at your eyes, vision, goals, and lifestyle to make the best recommendation for you.
 Whether you get LASIK or lens replacement, your dependence on glasses and contact lenses will be diminished if not eliminated.
-How does that sound?
+Doesn’t that sound amazing?